peter-shon/EVSafe/README.md

 EVSafe Service on layer of CarService
 *  Adding a function at CarPropertyService
    * calling a battery percentage like battery level, capacity
+   * The goal is to process the battery percentage calculation within the CarService layer.
      * registeration ID of batterty percentage in VehichlePropertyIds.java (Done, 12/28)
      * modifying CarPropertyService (12/29)
      * Validating calling of battery percentage in EVSafe app (12/30)